Developer training - Day one

 30 mins

-Look at the Data Server documentation and see if you are able to modify our Data Server defined previously:
+Look at the Data Server documentation and see if you are able to modify the Data Server that we defined previously:

-• add a where clause so it displays only trades whose PRICE are higher than 0.0
+clause so it displays only trades whose PRICE are higher than 10.0

-Remember to insert a few trades using Genesis Console to test it.
+Remember to insert a few trades using Genesis Console so you can test the Data Server.

 Exercise 1.2: Event Handlers